Computer Programming and Analysis Associate in Science

 Educational Plan: CMPPA-AS

-Seminole State’s Associate in Science (A.S.) degree in Computer Programming and Analysis provides students with practical knowledge and hands-on training in the foundations of computer technology, databases, Web applications, user applications and computer programming.
-Elective specializations include Computer Programming, Web Development and the AS to BS (IST) Programming Track.
-This A.S. degree articulates to Seminole State's B.S. in Information Systems Technology (Programming Specialization) as well as UCF's Bachelor's of Software Development degree.
+Seminole State’s Associate in Science (A.S.) degree in Computer Programming and Analysis provides students with practical knowledge and hands-on training in the foundations of computer technology, databases, Web applications, user applications, modeling and simulation and computer programming.
+Elective specializations include BS IST (programming track), BS IST (simulation track) and Web Development track.
+This A.S. degree articulates to Seminole State's B.S. in Information Systems Technology (programming and simulation specialization tracks).

 Computer programmers and analysts are high-tech linguists.
 Computer programmers write the code and create the languages and software programs computers follow to operate.
 Additionally, systems programmers oversee the work of computer programmers and serve as technical advisors to systems analysts, application programmers and operations personnel.